Find out what young-onset dementia is, including the causes and symptoms, and how it is diagnosed and treated.

 What is young-onset dementia?

 There are around 900,000 people in the UK living with dementia, and the likelihood of developing dementia increases significantly with age.
 When a person develops dementia before the age of 65, this is known as ‘young-onset dementia’.
-Over 42,000 people in the UK are living with young-onset dementia (and are often referred to as ‘younger people with dementia’).
+Over 70,800 people in the UK are living with young-onset dementia.

 If you have recently been diagnosed with young-onset dementia, see booklet 688, Young-onset dementia: Understanding your diagnosis.